Annapurna Base Camp Short Trek

 Trekkers walk 5–7 hours daily on varied terrain, including stone steps, forest trails, and high alpine country.
 No technical climbing experience is required, but good physical fitness helps.
 The trail is well-worn and heavily used, at least at peak times, and is one of the most accessible Himalayan treks for novices and seasoned trekkers alike.

 Some lodges charge a fee (NPR 100–300) for charging devices.
-It’s best to carry a power bank or solar charger to keep you powered up throughout the trek, especially if you’re recording your Annapurna Base Camp short trek itinerary or using digital maps.
+It’s best to carry a power bank or solar charger to keep you powered up throughout the trek, especially if you’re recording your Trekking itinerary or using digital maps.

 Staycation and extending the Annapurna Base Camp Trek

-After the Annapurna Base Camp Short Trek, travelers then unwind with a staycation in Pokhara, a great place to lounge by the lake, get spa treatments, or explore local cafes and cultural attractions.
+After the Trek, travellers then unwind with a staycation in Pokhara, a great place to lounge by the lake, get spa treatments, or explore local cafes and cultural attractions.

 Booking & Pricing